AnuThatikonda/HealthcareDataEngineeringProject/README.md

-# Healthcare Data Engineering Project

-## Overview

-This project focuses on building a data pipeline for a healthcare dataset using AWS services like Lambda, S3, Redshift, and Glue.
-The project involves data cleaning, transformation, and analysis to provide valuable insights from hospital admissions and patient data.

-### Key Technologies Used:
-- **AWS S3**: Storage for raw and processed data.
-- **AWS Lambda**: Used for data cleaning and transformation.
-- **AWS Redshift**: Data warehousing for structured query-based analysis.
-- **SQL**: Used to perform data analysis on the Redshift warehouse.
-- **AWS Glue**: Data cataloging and processing of data for Redshift.

----

-## Project Steps

-### 1. **Data Ingestion (AWS S3)**:
-- The dataset was stored in an S3 bucket in CSV format.
-- AWS Lambda was triggered when new files were uploaded to S3.

-### 2. **Data Cleaning & Transformation (AWS Lambda)**:
-- The Lambda function cleaned the dataset by:
-  - Standardizing names, gender values, and medical conditions.
-  - Converting date fields (Admission & Discharge dates) to correct formats.
-  - Ensuring that Billing Amount is numeric.
-  - Handling missing or incorrect values in test results and medication data.

-### 3. **Data Warehousing (AWS Redshift)**:
-- Designed and implemented a star schema in Redshift with a fact table `Patient_Admissions` and dimension tables like `Patients`, `Doctors`, `Hospitals`, and `Insurance_Providers`.
-- Cleaned data was loaded into AWS Redshift using Python (Boto3).

-### 4. **Data Analysis**:
-- Performed SQL queries in Redshift to derive valuable insights like:
-  - Average billing amount per hospital/condition.
-  - Readmission rates per hospital.
-  - Medical conditions by age & gender.

----

-## How to Run the Project:

-### Step 1: Setup AWS Services
-- Set up **AWS S3** for storing data files.
-- Set up **AWS Lambda** for data cleaning.
-- Set up **AWS Redshift** for data warehousing.
-- Load the dataset into S3 and trigger Lambda for processing.

-### Step 2: Data Transformation
-- Lambda functions are used to clean and transform data.

-### Step 3: Load Cleaned Data into Redshift
-- Load the cleaned data into Redshift using Python and Boto3.

-### Step 4: Run SQL Queries
-- Use SQL queries in Redshift to analyze the data and generate insights.

----
+# Health Data Engineering

+This project is focused on building a data engineering pipeline for healthcare data analysis.
+The pipeline encompasses data ingestion, cleaning, transformation, warehousing, and analysis using AWS technologies.
+The goal of the project is to create an ETL pipeline that processes and analyzes healthcare-related data, providing insights into patient admissions, hospital performance, and medical conditions.

+## Project Overview

+### Steps Followed:

+1. **Data Ingestion (AWS S3)**
+   - **Data Storage**: The dataset was ingested and stored in an AWS S3 bucket in CSV format.
+   - **ETL Pipeline Initiation**: Used **AWS Lambda** to trigger the data transformation process upon new file uploads to the S3 bucket.

+2. **Data Cleaning & Transformation (AWS Lambda & Python)**
+   - **Data Cleaning**: The data was cleaned using **AWS Lambda** functions to standardize values and fix inconsistencies.
+     - Inconsistent name capitalizations (e.g., "Bobby JacksOn" → "Bobby Jackson") were corrected.
+     - Gender values were standardized to consistent terms (e.g., "Male", "Female").
+     - Medical conditions and blood types were validated and standardized.
+   - **Date Transformation**: Dates such as `Date of Admission` and `Discharge Date` were converted to the proper date format.
+   - **Handling Missing Data**: Managed missing values in `Test Results` and `Medication` columns and ensured the integrity of the dataset.
+   - **Billing Amount Validation**: Ensured that the `Billing Amount` column contained numeric values, and handled any discrepancies.

+3. **Data Warehousing (AWS Redshift)**
+   - **Star Schema Design**: A star schema was designed in AWS Redshift for efficient querying:
+     - **Fact Table**: `patient_admissions` (contains details of patient admissions, billing amounts, dates, etc.)
+     - **Dimension Tables**: `patients`, `doctors`, `hospitals`, and `insurance_providers` (related data for analysis).
+   - **Data Loading**: Cleaned and transformed data was loaded into AWS Redshift using **SQL** and **Python (Boto3)** to automate the ETL pipeline.

+4. **Data Analysis (SQL in Redshift)**
+   - Performed advanced data analysis using **SQL** queries in AWS Redshift:
+     - **Average Billing Analysis**: Calculated the average billing amount per hospital and medical condition.
+     - **Readmission Rate Analysis**: Tracked readmission rates across hospitals.
+     - **Condition Trends**: Analyzed common medical conditions based on age, gender, and hospital.
+   - The queries were designed to provide actionable insights into hospital performance, patient demographics, and treatment trends.

+5. **Data Visualization**
+   - Used **AWS Redshift’s built-in charting capabilities** to visualize the results of the SQL queries.
+   - Created key visualizations such as:
+     - Average billing amount by hospital and condition.
+     - Readmission rates by hospital.
+     - Most common medical conditions across different age groups.
+   - The charts were used to gain insights into healthcare trends and help healthcare providers make data-driven decisions.

+## Technologies Used:
+- **AWS S3** for data storage and ingestion.
+- **AWS Lambda** for data cleaning, transformation, and automation of the ETL pipeline.
+- **AWS Redshift** for data warehousing, querying, and analysis.
+- **SQL** for querying and aggregating data in Redshift.
+- **Python (Boto3)** for interacting with AWS services.
+- **AWS QuickSight** (optional for future visualization, but used Redshift's built-in charting for this project).

+## Key Learnings:
+- Understanding of **ETL pipelines** and the use of AWS services for data processing.
+- Data cleaning, transformation, and validation techniques.
+- Designing and optimizing data warehouses in **AWS Redshift**.
+- Running SQL queries to derive meaningful insights from structured data.
+- Using **AWS Lambda** for automating ETL processes in real-time.

 ## Conclusion:

-This project demonstrates the use of AWS services to process, clean, transform, and analyze healthcare data.
-The insights from this project can provide valuable metrics for hospitals, such as average billing amounts, readmission rates, and trends in medical conditions.
+This project demonstrates the use of AWS services to create an efficient and scalable data engineering pipeline for healthcare data.
+It covers the entire ETL process, from data ingestion to cleaning, transformation, and analysis.
+The insights gained from this pipeline can be used for decision-making and optimizing healthcare operations.

----